sokolj1/minimal-mistakes/_posts/2018-02-28-Assessment-of-Cardiovascular-Fitness-Using-R-Analytics.md

-## Data Exploration final project for Fall 2017
+## Data Exploration Final Project for Fall 2017

 For 9 weeks during the Fall 2017 semester, I meticulously tracked my sleep and exercise habits using an Apple Watch Series 2.
 Although I had a small sample size, the data holistically suggests I gained cardiovascular fitness over the course of the 9 week